 This gives you more assurance that your food is less likely to burn.

 2. Prepare your fuel

 Most offset smokers use charcoal and wood for fuel which makes using the offset smoker a cheaper option.

-Get the best type of charcoal that will give you the best heating result and choose the flavoring of wood that you prefer for flavoring.
+Get the best type of charcoal that will give you the best heating result and choose the flavouring of wood that you prefer for flavouring.

 Ensure to use dry wood when using an offset smoker as it will help create good smoke for the food.

 After this, start your smoker fuel or fire in a separate hollow container until the coals are all lighted up.